-So, summarising all that is said above is, you need to have a combination of statistical analysis and your gut instinct to understand what your competitor is up to.
+So, summarising all that is said above, you need to have a combination of statistical analysis and your gut instinct to understand what your competitor is up to.
 The combination of both, along with a healthy respect for the customer, will help you defeat your direct competition.

-Doing a competitive analysis of your competitors’ customer’s journey by analyzing customer feedback will help you read your customer’s mind and accordingly you can do tailor messaging to pull in their target as well as existing customers and convert them for your own business.
+Doing a competitive analysis of your competitors’ customer journey by analyzing customer feedback will help you read your customer’s minds and accordingly, you can tailor messaging to pull in their target as well as existing customers and convert them for your own business.

 After pulling in the customers of your competitors, your products and services should necessarily reflect your company stands, as this enables a business owner to enjoy customer loyalty from their current customers and have a real relationship and greater connection.